Selena Sturmay: Juniors

+Women's

 The following season, Sturmay aged out of juniors and formed a new team with Chantele Broderson, Goodhelpsen and Lauren Marks.
 The team did not have a successful season, failing to qualify for the playoffs in any of their tour events and not reaching the 2020 Alberta Scotties Tournament of Hearts.
 She was, however, able to secure her second U Sport title at the 2020 U Sports/Curling Canada University Curling Championships, skipping the Alberta Pandas to a 10–2 victory over Justine Comeau's UNB Reds team in the final game.

 After joining the Kayla Skrlik rink at third for the abbreviated 2020–21 season, Sturmay returned to skipping her own team of former teammates Abby Marks, Catherine Clifford, Paige Paley and Kate Goodhelpsen for the 2021–22 season.
 The team was able to find success on tour, reaching the final of the Alberta Curling Series: Avonair spiel and the semifinals of the Red Deer Curling Classic and the Alberta Curling Series: Thistle event respectively.
 They also qualified for the 2022 Alberta Scotties Tournament of Hearts, where they finished in seventh place with a 2–5 record.
 The team ended their season at the Alberta Curling Tour Championship where they defeated Team Skrlik 9–2 in the championship game.
 Sturmay did not play in the team's final event, however.
 Additionally, Sturmay spared for Team Skrlik at the 2022 Best of the West event where they went 1–2, missing the playoffs.

 Team Sturmay began the 2022–23 season at the 2022 Alberta Curling Series: Event 1 where they lost in the final to South Korea's Gim Eun-ji.
 In September, they were invited to compete in the 2022 PointsBet Invitational due to ranking thirteenth in the CTRS standings.
 They were able to upset Chelsea Carey in the opening round before losing to eventual champions Jennifer Jones in the quarterfinal round.
+In October, they qualified for their first Grand Slam of Curling event, the 2022 Tour Challenge Tier 2, where they finished 1–3.
+At the 2022 Curlers Corner Autumn Gold Curling Classic, the team qualified for the playoffs before a 5–3 loss to Casey Scheidegger in the quarterfinals.
+For the 2023 Alberta Scotties Tournament of Hearts, Sturmay and second Kate Goodhelpsen played with Heather Nedohin and Dacey Brown who spared for Abby Marks and Paige Papley respectively.
+The team started the provincial championship with five straight wins before losing their last two round robin games to Scheidegger and Kayla Skrlik.
+Their 5–2 record qualified them for the semifinal where they fell 11–3 to Team Scheidegger.
+They ended their season at the Best of the West championship where they finished 1–3.
+After the season, the team disbanded, and Sturmay formed a new team with third Danielle Schmiemann, second Dezaray Hawes and lead Paige Papley for the 2023–24 season.